Mobile menu toggle

 Photo: D. Griffin Jones/Cult of Mac

-Another sadness from the iPhone 16e was the lack of a Dynamic Island.
+Another sad aspect of the iPhone 16e was the lack of a Dynamic Island.
 Keeping an eye on background tasks on your phone is one of those things that makes it feel like a real computer.

-And the new iPhone 17e doesn’t have it.
+Unfortunately, the new iPhone 17e doesn’t come with a Dynamic Island, either.
 It has the same notch as before.
 Like some kind of static peninsula.
-It’s crazy how much of a difference it makes.
-This phone is newer than my regular 16 Pro, but the notch makes it feel a couple years old.
-Especially with the slightly larger bezels around the edge, too.
+It’s crazy how much of a difference this makes.
+This phone is newer than my regular 16 Pro, but the notch makes it feel a couple of years old.
+Especially with the slightly larger bezels around the edge.

-The display is probably one of the iPhone’s most expensive components, so it’s understandable.
-You don’t cut $200 off the sticker price from the ultra-wide camera alone.
+The display is probably one of the iPhone’s most expensive components, so it’s understandable that the iPhone 17e cut some corners here.
+You don’t slash $200 off the sticker price by skipping the ultra-wide camera alone.
 Maybe next year.

 The display doesn’t get quite as bright outdoors as the other iPhone 17 models.
-You may notice that in peak summertime with clear skies wearing your sunglasses.
-But indoors, and in Ohio in March, the 1200 nit screen is plenty bright.
+You may notice that in peak summertime, with clear skies while wearing your sunglasses.
+But indoors, and in Ohio in March, the iPhone 17e’s 1,200 nit screen seems plenty bright.

 Camera